 The founder of Incident Response, Asher Heimermann, had a vision of a media outlet dedicated to public safety news in Southeast Wisconsin.
 An outlet that solely exists to document first responders and the incidents they respond to.
 In June 2012, at age 18, Heimermann launched the concept known today as Incident Response.

 With a Nikon point-and-shoot camera, he started documenting incidents in Sheboygan, Wisconsin and publishing pictures from incident scenes on the Incident Response Facebook Page.
 With overwhelming support, he soon started covering public safety training, drills and events.
 Five years later, Incident Response expanded and began covering incidents in Milwaukee, Green Bay and Chicago.

 Incident Response is truly a one-of-a-kind company.
 Distinction through exceptional service is what makes Incident Response successful.
 We have close working relationships and partnerships with police and fire departments.
 The photos and videos published on our platforms are often used by departments for training and internal review purposes.

-Today, Incident Response is recognized for it’s work with nearly 185,000 followers on Facebook, over 28,000 subscribers and over 9.5 million video views on YouTube.
+Today, Incident Response is recognized for it’s work with over 185,000 followers on Facebook, over 28,000 subscribers and over 9.5 million video views on YouTube.
 Content is featured regularly by local and national media outlets.